Little Voice (film): Plot

-Billy, a telephone engineer who installs their new telephone, approaches LV on the pretense of giving her information pamphlets.
-Things improve when Mari is seeing Ray Say, who manages third-rate acts; he hears the girl sing, spots her gift, and vows to make her a star, while Mari, who dislikes singing, still doubts her.
-Ray arranges for LV to sing at a club owned by Mr. Boo.
-But her performance is a failure as she is overcome by stage fright and only sings a few lines.
-Ray sees that LV needs encouragement on stage and works with Mr. Boo to organize a big band, lights, and a new dress to give her confidence.
+Billy, a shy and awkward telephone engineer who raises homing pigeons meets and begins to bond with LV when he installs a new telephone line in Mari's apartment.
+Their quiet romance is interrupted when Mari brings home Ray Say, a down and out talent agent.
+Ray, on the lookout for an act to carry him to fame and fortune, hears LV's impressions and recognizes her gift.
+He vows to make her a star despite LV's reluctance to step onstage.
+Although Mari remains dismissive of LV's skills, she is infatuated with Ray and goes along to win his approval.
+Ray arranges for LV to sing at a club owned by local comprimario Mr. Boo, but her performance is a failure as she is overcome by stage fright and only sings a few lines after Ray turns off the stagelights.
+Ray sees that LV needs encouragement on stage and works with Mr. Boo to organize a big band, lights, and a new dress to give her confidence, selling his car and taking out a loan from a local mobster to pay for the concert.

-Ray gives her a pep talk, persuading her to perform by portraying her act as a tribute to her father.
+Ray gives her a pep talk, manipulating her into performing by portraying her act as a tribute to her father.
 LV agrees to sing again, but only as a one-off.
 LV envisions her father sitting in the club as she performs; she brings the house down and is a storming success.
-Ray thinks she is his ticket to the big time and arranges for a London agent to come and see LV perform the following night.
+Ray spots a talent scout for a London agent in the audience and convinces the Agent to come and see LV perform the following night.
 As Ray, Mari and Mr. Boo toast their future success, LV murmurs that she agreed to sing only one time and slumps to the floor.